Turkcell/FastLogin-Android/README.md

     }
 ```

-Add the compile dependency with the latest version of the FastLogin SDK in the build.gradle file:
+Add the dependency with the latest version of the FastLogin SDK in the build.gradle file:

 ```
-    compile ('com.turkcell.dssgate:dssgate-aar:1.1.9')
+    implementation ('com.turkcell.dssgate:dssgate-aar:1.1.9')
 ```

 ### 2.2 Setting the Required Permissions